-So now we established what a positive birth is let’s get practical with some tips for enjoying your birth.
+In a previous post, we established what a positive birth is as far as the Hampshire Doulas are concerned.
+Now it’s time to get practical with some tips for enjoying your birth.

 Put it all in one sentence: how do I plan a positive birth?
 Learn about birth and surround yourself with loving supportive people.